 The Board and our management believe that the current low market price of the common stock has had a negative effect on its marketability for several reasons.
 First, certain institutional investors have internal policies preventing the purchase of low-priced stocks.
 Similarly, a variety of policies and practices of broker-dealers discourage individual brokers within those firms from dealing in low-priced stocks.
 Second, because the brokers' commissions on low-priced stocks generally represent a higher percentage of the stock price than commissions on higher-priced stocks, the current share price of the common stock can result in individual stockholders paying transaction costs (commissions, markups or markdowns) which are a higher percentage of their total share value than would be the case if the share price of the common stock were substantially higher.
 This factor is also believed to limit the willingness of some institutions to purchase the common stock.
-Relatedly, to the extent that the current low market price for the common stock has a negative impact on the perception of SCYNEXIS, not only could the marketability of the common stock be negatively affected, but also our ability to attract key employees and partners.
-We anticipate that the Reverse Stock Split will result in a higher market price for the common stock, which may help to alleviate some of these problems.
+Relatedly, to the extent that the current low market price for the common stock has a negative impact on the perception of SCYNEXIS, not only could the marketability of the common stock Split will result in a higher market price for the common stock, which may help to alleviate some of these problems.